Make Your Own Smoothie Guide

 Directions:

-Starting with liquid ingredients and working your way up to the add-ins, put all the ingredients in a high-powered blender and blend until smooth.
+Start with liquid ingredients and work your way up to the add-ins.
+Put all the ingredients in a high-powered blender and blend until smooth.

 Recipes to Try: